 A team by the International Monetary Fund (IMF) is expected to meet with the Costa Rica government officials in San

 A team by the International Monetary Fund (IMF) is expected to meet with the Costa Rica government officials in San Jose today to discuss the ongoing economic reforms required under the existing IMF loan agreement.
-The talks come amidst the IMF’s third round of reviews of the country’s ongoing economic reforms and are part of a 36-month $1.8 billion loan under the IMF’s Extended Fund Facility.
+The talks come amidst the IMF’s third round of reviews of the country’s ongoing economic reforms and are part of a 36-month $1.8 billion loan arrangement under the IMF’s Extended Fund Facility.

-The first two rounds of were completed earlier this year and acknowledged important progress in the economic reforms meant to increase the economy’s resilience by fostering financial and monetary stability and creating sustained job growth.
+The first two rounds of reviews were completed earlier this year and acknowledged important progress in the economic reforms meant to increase the economy’s resilience by fostering financial and monetary stability and creating sustained job growth.
 However, the reforms have also been controversial.
-Large-scale public erupted across Costa Rica in 2021 in response to some of the IMF’s demands, including a freeze on public sector salaries and an increase in taxes.
+Large-scale public protests erupted across Costa Rica in 2021 in response to some of the IMF’s demands, including a freeze on public sector salaries and an increase in taxes.